-Top 15 Disney World Counter Service Restaurants
+Top 20 Disney World Counter Service Restaurants

 Here is our list of the best counter service restaurants at Walt Disney World.
-These are our 15 favorite quick places to eat in Magic Kingdom, Hollywood Studios, Animal Kingdom, Epcot, hotels and beyond.
+These are our 20 favorite quick places to eat in Magic Kingdom, Hollywood Studios, Animal Kingdom, Epcot, hotels and beyond.
 Some are once-per-trip dining spots, while others are hidden gems that even many WDW regulars haven’t tried.
-(Updated December 1, 2023.)

-For our Christmas 2023 update, we’re making a few changes to the list.
+For our latest update, we’re making a few changes to the list.
 First, several fan-favorite counter service restaurants are once again on the list.
 As we’ve been discussing for the last couple of years, scaled-back menus have really hurt the cuisine-quality and ambitiousness at many Walt Disney World restaurants.
 To be sure, that’s an ongoing issue–a number of locations still have dumbed-down menus, especially at Magic Kingdom–but it’s getting better.

-All of the Walt Disney World counter service restaurants on this list will participate in the 2024 Disney Dining Plan as counter service credits.
+All of the Walt Disney World counter service restaurants on this list participate in the 2026 Disney Dining Plan as counter service credits.
 While the Disney Dining Plan doesn’t necessarily impact the rankings, we do give a little bit of weight to locations with premium entrees that are expensive out-of-pocket but great values when using DDP credits.
 There are several counter service restaurants that fit the bill here, especially in the top 5!

 Anyway, below is a brief synopsis why each restaurant is a great pick for your next quick meal at Walt Disney World.
 Click the restaurant name for our full review (and lots more food-photos!) of each restaurant…

-T15.
-Four Rivers Cantina Barbacoa Food Truck – Disney Springs – Ask an Orlando local about the best non-Disney restaurants in Orlando.
+19. Four Rivers Cantina Barbacoa Food Truck – Disney Springs – Ask an Orlando local about the best non-Disney restaurants in Orlando.
 The most common reply you’ll hear is 4 Rivers Smokehouse.
 Their Winter Park, Florida location is one of the best BBQ places I’ve ever visited, with incredible Texas Brisket, Kansas City Burnt Ends, Tri-Tip, and more.
 (It’d be the #1 restaurant on this list by far.)

 This food truck at Disney Springs isn’t as good as the local chain’s flagship Florida location, but it is decidedly different and nonetheless excellent.
 The taco cones and burrito bowls are among the most satisfying meals you can have at Walt Disney World for a modest price.